vicwomg/pikaraoke/README.md

   --admin-password ADMIN_PASSWORD
                         Administrator password, for locking down certain features of the web UI such as queue editing, player controls, song editing, and system shutdown.
 If unspecified, everyone is an admin.
+  --window-size WIDTH,HEIGHT
+                        Explicitly set the width and height of the splash screen, where the WIDTH and HEIGHT values are specified in pixels.
 ```

 ## Troubleshooting